sekmet/meter-multisig-transaction-service/README.md

 ![Python 3.9](https://img.shields.io/badge/Python-3.9-blue.svg)
 ![Django 3](https://img.shields.io/badge/Django-3-blue.svg)

-# Harmony Transaction Service
+# Meter Transaction Service

-Keeps track of transactions sent via Harmony Safe contracts.
+Keeps track of transactions sent via Meter Safe contracts.
 It uses events and [tracing](https://openethereum.github.io/JSONRPC-trace-module) to index the txs.

 Transactions are detected in an automatic way, so there is no need of informing the service about the transactions as in